pipelinelabo/datalaiq-wiki/distributed/cluster.md

 ## Administration

-For the most part, administration of a Gravwell cluster is the same as administration of a single-node Gravwell instance.
-If an indexer is down, a high-priority notification will be shown in the Gravwell UI.
+For the most part, administration of a DatalaiQ cluster is the same as administration of a single-node DatalaiQ instance.
+If an indexer is down, a high-priority notification will be shown in the DatalaiQ UI.
 If any indexer's disk becomes overly full, it will send a notification message.

 ## Caveats